Extensions of the Deep Galerkin Method: PDEs with Integration and Positivity Constraints

 where

-Note that this procedure can be adapted to other PDEs with similar constraints and to the multidimensional setting.
-Applying the DGM algorithm to this PDE to solve for $u(t,x)$ and then translating the output back to the density function $p(t,x)$ guarantees that the resulting approximation will remain positive and integrate to unity.
+Note that this procedure can be adapted to other PDEs with similar constraints.
+Applying the DGM algorithm to this PDE to solve for $u(t,\vx)$, integrating $e^{-u}$ and then translating the output back to the density function $p(t,\vx)$ as in Equation (\ref{eq:p}) guarantees that the resulting approximation will remain positive and integrate to unity.